 Types of Security Staffing in Hotels

-While developing a security program, a hotel or motel will need to consider whether to hire staff as a full time person or to contract with some security agencies or arrange for part-time protection with local off-duty police personal etc.
+While developing a security program, a hotel or motel will need to consider whether to hire staff as a full-time person to contract with some security agencies, or arrange for part-time protection with local off-duty police personnel, etc.

-Because of a facility's size and organisational structure, it may be appropriate to assign a security response to a member of the management staff such as a Resident manager or Human resource director.
+Because of a facility’s size and organizational structure, it may be appropriate to assign a security response to a member of the management staff such as a Resident manager or Human resource director.

 If management decides the property needs a security department, it must determine whether the department should be a proprietary unit with in-house staff functions or a security program run through a reputable, licensed contract security company.

-The proponents of contract security organisations argue that such organisations can provide sophisticated services at a considerable saving.
-In addition, they assert that a reputable contract security company will provide thoroughly screened, tested and trained personal.
+The proponents of contract security organizations argue that such organizations can provide sophisticated services at a considerable saving.
+In addition, they assert that a reputable contract security company will provide thoroughly screened, tested, and trained personnel.

-An In-house security personal may become too familiar and friendly with the other employees.
-If a guard catches a friend stealing he or she might hesitate to report that friend.
-Some people believe that this situation is likely to occur if the security personal are supplied by an outside agency.
+In-house security personnel may become too familiar and friendly with the other employees.
+If a guard catches a friend stealing they might hesitate to report that friend.
+Some people believe that this situation is likely to occur if the security personnel are supplied by an outside agency.

 In Selecting a security company make sure that extensive guard training geared specifically to each facility is provided.
 Review contracts and insurance requirements with legal counsel.
-Be clear and specific regarding the services to be provided by the contract organisation.
-Determine whether the security service can provide a sufficient number of personnel on short notice in case of large scale emergency.
+Be clear and specific regarding the services to be provided by the contract organization.
+Determine whether the security service can provide a sufficient number of personnel on short notice in case of a large-scale emergency.

-In house security department point out a number of advantages to this system.
+The House Security Department points out several advantages to this system.
 They emphasize the fact that a hotel or motel has greater control over security officers or staff members without intermediate outside supervision.
 They also argue that training for in-house security staff members can be much more directly related to the lodging industry.
 They believe that the peculiarities and special needs of the industry are more effectively addressed by those within the industry than by those in a contractual relationship with the industry.

-The quality of personnel is under the direct control of the hotel is a proprietary system, rather than under the control of the contract security company and that the director and staff of an in-house department are more effectively integrated with the other departments and personnel of the property.
+The quality of personnel is under the direct control of the hotel is a proprietary system, rather than under the control of the contract security company, and the director and staff of an in-house department are more effectively integrated with the other departments and personnel of the property.

-Finally, they point out that a greater sense of loyalty may be developed among an in-house staff since career paths can be established that move security personnel into other roles in the organisation.
+Finally, they point out that a greater sense of loyalty may be developed among in-house staff since career paths can be established that move security personnel into other roles in the organization.